Geoalert/mapflow-docs-en/source/userguides/my_imagery.rst

 |

 .. note::
-     In your table, you can find mosaics of a kind that you did not create yourself.
-The fact is that these mosaics are separate GeoTIFF images that you uploaded earlier, with the UUID of your processing in the name:
+     Note that all your previously uploaded images are listed in the table as a separate collections with the UUID in its name.

       .. figure:: _static/uuid_mosaics.png
             :align: center